Rookie camp a ‘cool moment’ for center — and Bears fan — Doug Kramer

 From the western suburbs to Illinois to the Bears — the same path to the NFL as Red Grange — the Hinsdale Central product is living a dream.
 “I understand what it means to people in this city — to the people who wear it to the people who have worn it in the past.”

-The NFL is a huge step for every player at rookie mini-camp, but center Doug Kramer has the sweetest transition of all — from Bears fan to Bear.
+The NFL is a huge step for every player at rookie minicamp, but center Doug Kramer has the sweetest transition of all — from Bears fan to Bears player.

-The Hinsdale Central product, a sixth-round draft pick from Illinois, had his introduction to Halas Hall this weekend.
-After being “kind of in shock” about becoming a Bear when he was drafted last week, the reality hit him this week.
+The Hinsdale Central graduate, a sixth-round draft pick from Illinois, had his introduction to Halas Hall this weekend.
+After being ‘‘kind of in shock’’ about becoming a Bear when he was drafted last week, the reality finally hit him.

-Kramer, who will turn 24 next month, was coming of age as a sports fan when the Bears went to the Super Bowl XLI in 2006.
+Kramer, who will turn 24 next month, was coming of age as a sports fan when the Bears went to Super Bowl XLI in February 2007.
 So his favorite Bears players growing up were predictable.

-“Before I started playing offensive line, it was Brian Urlacher and Devin Hester — those are the two guys I think a lot of young guys growing up in Chicago loved,” Kramer said.
-“Once I started playing offensive line, Olin Kreutz was the guy that I always watched.
+‘‘Before I started playing offensive line, it was Brian Urlacher and Devin Hester,’’ Kramer said. ‘‘Those are the two guys I think a lot of young guys growing up in Chicago loved.

+‘‘Once I started playing offensive line, Olin Kreutz was the guy that I always watched.
 I just loved the way he played the game, what he stood for.
-He just got after it every single play, so I loved him.”
+He just got after it every single play, so I loved him.’’

 Looking out for No. 1